-East Dunbartonshire is made up of 22 locally elected Councillors covering 7 wards.
-These elected Members constitute the Council with Officer structures cascading from the Chief Executive, as the Head of Paid Service, to the Depute Chief Executives, Strategic Leads and operational teams.
-The structure of the Corporate Management Team (CMT) and Senior Management Team (SMT) has been reviewed during the course of the financial year with a revised structure being approved at a Special Council meeting on 17 May 2016.
+East Dunbartonshire is made up of 22 locally elected Councillors covering seven wards.
+These elected Members constitute the Council with Officer Structures cascading from the Chief Executive, as the Head of Paid Service, to two Depute Chief Executives, Strategic Leads and operational teams.
+The structure of the Corporate Management Team (CMT) and Senior Management Team (SMT) was approved at a Special Council meeting on 17 May 2016.
 Further information on the Council's leadership structure is provided within the Remuneration Report also included within these Annual Accounts.